ReqCast API — Base Mainnet

 • Return a meaningful error response if something goes wrong so the buyer understands what happened.

-• Test your callback URL thoroughly on testnet before going mainnet.
+• Test your callback URL thoroughly before going live.
+Use Base Sepolia testnet for initial testing.